Education (Grants and Allowances) (Jersey) Order 2018

 (5) The maximum amount referred to in paragraph (4) may be waived in exceptional circumstances where the Minister thinks it appropriate to do so.

-(6) The allowance in respects of the cost referred to paragraph (3)(b) is payable only if the relevant income applicable to a student is less than £90,000 per year.
+(6) The allowance for the cost referred to in paragraph 3(b) is payable only if the student’s relevant income is –

 (7) The allowance for the costs of purchasing or hiring specialist equipment is the amount of the actual costs subject to a maximum of £5,151.